maximilianventura/KGC/README.md

 ## Dataset Reconstruction

-The dataset is **not distributed directly** because it is derived from Wikidata.
+The dataset used in the experiments is derived from Wikidata and is **not distributed directly**.

-To reconstruct the dataset:
+The initial extraction query is provided in the `queries/` directory.

+The final corpus used in the experiments was obtained through a controlled preprocessing pipeline including:

-1. Extract entities and relations from Wikidata using SPARQL queries.
+1. extraction of historical persons from Wikidata
-2. Convert statements into flat factual records containing SRC, PID, DST and temporal metadata.
-3. Generate text linearizations of the facts.
-4. Compute embeddings using SentenceTransformers.
-5. Index the embeddings in Qdrant.
+2. relation extraction and normalization
+3. statement linearization
+4. temporal metadata consolidation
+5. embedding generation
+6. indexing in Qdrant

 This process produces the experimental corpus of approximately **191,000 factual statements** used in the paper.